 Men can develop breast cancer, although 99% of all breast cancers develop in women.
+In the United States, about 2,360 men develop breast cancer each year, and about 430 die.
 Because male breast cancer is uncommon, it may not be suspected as a cause of symptoms.
 As a result, male breast cancer often progresses to an advanced stage before it is diagnosed.
 The prognosis is the same as that for a woman whose cancer is at the same stage.

 As in women, breast cancer in men causes breast lumps that should be evaluated.
 Diagnostic techniques are the same as those used in women.